roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811/upgrading-the-firmware.md

 1.In case you have not just burned the bootloader as instructed in the previous section, you need to manually go into **boot mode**.
 Connect you board via the USB interface and enter the following **AT command** after you have connected via the proper COM port:

 ::: tip Note:
 Make sure to choose the correct port in the COM Port field.
-You can check this in the [auto\$](/rak811-lora-evaluation-board/interfacing-with-rak811-lora---evaluation-board) document.
+You can check this in the [Interfacing with RAK 811 Development Board](interfacing-with-rak811.html) document.
 :::

 ```bash